voicegain/platform/examples/RTP-streaming/README.md

 # ffmpeg-rtp-ws-with-diarization.py

 Similar to ffmpeg-rtp-ws.py but uses a real-time diarization to transcribe a wav file with a two-speaker conversation.
 Words of the second speaker are printed in uppercase.

+# ffpmeg-grammar-test.py

+Illustrates recognition using a built-in credit card grammar.
+In this example the recognition result will come back over websocket as a single message so there is no need for processing small component messages into a final whole like in case of real-time transcription.